mruby-lab/seminar/202509_LNBTI/2nd_circuit.md

 ## LED

 LED stands for Light Emitting Diode.
 It emits light when current flows through the LED.

-However, we must keep the maximum current for LED.
+The current always flows from higher voltage to lower voltage. `Vdd` is the higher voltage pin and `GND` is the lower voltage pin.

-The simplest circuit is as follows, but this is the wrong circuit!
+The simplest circuit is as follows, but **this is wrong circuit!**

 ![wrong circuit](/images/curcuit_1.drawio.png)